 And while kitchen scraps alone might not be sufficient for birds, as an addition to their natural food sources and traditional bird food, they are a great solution.

-Especially during the colder winter months, extra food scraps from the kitchen can be incredible helpful for birds.
-Don’t overdo it though, and just use small amounts of leftover scraps.
+Especially during the colder winter months, extra food scraps from the kitchen can be incredibly helpful for birds.
+But don’t overdo it; just use small amounts of leftover scraps.

 Less Waste

-As mentioned above, if you offer kitchen scraps as food for birds, it simply means less waste.
+As mentioned above, offering kitchen scraps as food to birds means less waste.
 And although we’re only talking about small amounts, every bit helps.

-The best part of it is that by doing this, you’re also teaching others, for example your children, valuable lessons about food waste.
+And by doing this, you’re also teaching others, like your children for example, valuable lessons about food waste.

 Things to Consider